untwisted/websnake/README.md

 - **Non-blocking I/O**

-In Websnake HTTP response's code turn into events, in this way it is possible to keep track of what is going on with your request in an simple manner.
+In Websnake HTTP response's codes turn into events, in this way it is possible to keep track of what is going on with your request in an simple manner.
 The fact of being capable of mapping a handle to a specific HTTP response it makes applications on top of Websnake more modular.